Yoga pants: Usage

 Yoga pants have migrated from the yoga studio to the high street; from the early 2010s, they have increasingly been used as everyday casual wear.

-Some women wear them around the house, as maternity wear, and for dancing and going to clubs.
+Some women wear them around the house, as maternity wear, and for dancing.
 Yoga pants have even been adopted as office wear; in 2014, Betabrand's "dress pant yoga pants" became its bestselling product.
-Fortune suggested that these could be paired with high-heeled shoes and a smart blouse to help them fit in.

-Jessica Grose, writing in Slate, responded that whatever was done to yoga pants to make them look more like dress pants (business suit trousers), they were still leggings.
+Fortune suggested that these could be paired with high-heeled shoes and a smart blouse to help them fit in.Jessica Grose, writing in Slate, responded that whatever was done to yoga pants to make them look more like dress pants (business suit trousers), they were still leggings.
 Suzanne Wexler, writing in the Vancouver Sun, agreed, calling yoga pants with heels and blouse "a fashion faux pas".
 The Atlantic however suggested, based on a preliminary 2012 study of "enclothed cognition", that wearing active clothing might encourage people to exercise more.

 The fashion historian Amanda Hallay said that women want to look as if they are running to the gym, whether they are or not.
 Another fashion historian, Deirdre Clemente, states that athleisure clothing arrived when three trends came together: the technical improvement of fibres to create strong, long-lasting and flexible materials such as spandex; a Western fascination for appearing extremely healthy; and the decline of formality in clothing, allowing yoga clothing to blend into office wear.
 In Clemente's view, all three of these trends developed slowly throughout the 20th century.
 Rachel Marlow, writing in Vogue, said that yoga pants had become acceptable wear for women "on the school run, in the line for morning coffee, over a business lunch, or even drinks".

 Demand for comfortable active, athletic, sports and casual wear has increased since the turn of the 21st century.
 Nike, Inc. reported their women's business comprised $7 billion in 2010.
 The larger athleisure market grew to $33.6 billion by 2015, and $48 billion by 2018.
 Nike claims the driving factor has been the demand for fashionable and flattering workout gear.
 New colours, patterns, and structural designs have created more versatility and increased the wearing of yoga pants in public settings.
 Author Mae Anderson, writing in The Denver Post in 2013, called yoga pants the "new jeans".
 Hollie Shaw, writing in the Financial Post in 2015, talked about the "Lululemon effect" which had replaced jeans with yoga pants and observed that men too were starting to wear them instead of denim.